Integrating Distributed Energy Resources: Optimal Prosumer Decisions and Impacts of Net Metering Tariffs: Net metering and feed-in Tariff Models

 The first generation NEM policies (NEM 1.0) set $\pi^+=\pi^-$, which compensates a customer for its export at the retail rate for its import, serving as a strong incentive for rooftop solar adoption.
 An exception of the NEM X model is the decommissioned NEM 1.0 in parts of California, which used an inclining-block rate (IBR) rather than a linear (flat) rate.

 The second generation of NEM tariff policies (NEM~2.0) is considered transitory as states adjust their tariff policies toward a more sustainable setting.
 NEM 2.0 includes several variations, most significant being the differentiated retail ($\pi^+$) and compensation ($\pi^- < \pi^+$) rates.
 The compensation rate $\pi^-$, also referred to as the marginal value of DER (VDER\footnote{Also referred to as the value-of-solar (VOS), when referring exclusively to solar PV.}), quantifies the benefits gained or costs avoided due to the BTM DER \cite{Hayibo_VoS:21RSER,BLACKBURN_VOS:14EJ,CPUC_NEM3}.
 Note that, under NEM X, the compensation rate $\pi^-$ only applies to the portion of BTM generation exceeding the customer's consumption, which implies that self-consumed DER production is virtually compensated at the retail rate $\pi^+$.
+Further export rate reductions are favorable by utilities to better align the cost of purchasing excess generation and the cost of securing that same amount from the wholesale electricity market.
+The cost difference is attributed to the fact that prosumers face a retail price that bundles multiple utility costs including capacity and fixed costs, which do not proportionally scale down when prosumers become exporters.
+This incurs a cost to the utility that is usually shifted to other customer types to achieve revenue adequacy or the approved profit margin.

 NEM 3.0 represents the less well-defined future next generation of NEM policies, including lowered compensation rates and discriminative components based on the capacity of the BTM DERs and income levels.
 See discussions in Sec.~\ref{sec:policyvariation}.